The Fixx: MCA and RCA years (1982–1991)

 Barrett left The Fixx just after the recording of their first album, Shuttered Room, in 1982.
-This album featured the band's initial hits, "Stand or Fall" and "Red Skies", both of which charted in the US and the UK.
-The band found particular success in Canada, where "Stand or Fall" reached No. 37.
-"Stand or Fall" entered the charts in the US on 30 October 1982.
+This album featured the band's initial hits, "Stand or Fall" and "Red Skies", both of which charted in the U.S. and the U.K. The band found particular success in Canada, where "Stand or Fall" reached No. 37.
+"Stand or Fall" entered the charts in the U.S. on 30 October 1982.

 Barrett was replaced on bass by Alfie Agius for the Shuttered Room tour.
 Agius' stay in the band was short-lived, though, as he left during the 1983 recording of their next album Reach the Beach, after having recorded four tracks.
 Agius is credited as co-writer on all the album's tracks, but the group for this album was officially credited as a quartet (Curnin, Greenall, West-Oram and Woods).
 Agius went on to briefly tour with the hard rock/heavy metal band Fastway that same year.

-Reach the Beach, produced by star producer, Rupert Hine, became the group's most commercially successful album and was certified Platinum by the RIAA on 5 January 1984.
+Reach the Beach, produced by star producer Rupert Hine, became the group's most commercially successful album and was certified Platinum by the RIAA on 5 January 1984.
 Agius' bass work is featured on the album's first two singles "Saved by Zero" and "One Thing Leads to Another."
-Both these singles cracked the US top 40, and "One Thing Leads To Another" became the band's biggest-ever hit (No. 1 Canada, No. 4 US).
+Both these singles cracked the US top 40, and "One Thing Leads to Another" became the band's biggest-ever hit (no. 1 Canada, no. 4 US).
 It was during these sessions that bassist Dan K. Brown joined the band.
-Brown played bass on the third top 40 single from the album, "The Sign Of Fire" and continued with the band on its subsequent tour.
+Brown played bass on the third top 40 single from the album, "The Sign of Fire" and continued with the band on its subsequent tour.
 Brown became a full member of the band thereafter.